NTasico/capstone/ideas.md

 # Capstone Project Ideas

 I will discuss my three project ideas here and describe the variables included in each dataset.

+## 1. Right-wing Authoritarianism Scale (RWAS)

+This dataset presents the results of over one million people who have taken the RWAS test online.
+...
+The dataset can answer multiple questions about those with extreme political views, especially of those who consider themselves "right-wing".
+We can discover various characteristics and personality traits of such group.

+## 2.